PandaWood/ExceptionReporter.NET/README.md

 ```

 ### The assemblies
-For the un-nugetted, the latest release dll/xml for ExceptionReporter is in the 'dist' folder
+For the un-nugetted, you can find the dll/xml for ExceptionReporter in the latest release.
+But note, there are now nuget dependencies for DotNetZip library and SimpleMAPI.NET - so those libraries need to be downloaded as well.

 ## How it Looks